Tavaana: E-Learning Institute for Iranian Civil Society: Funding

-The Tavaana project has been transparent about its funding sources since its launch.
-The project was founded with a seed grant from the U.S. Department of State's Bureau for Democracy, Human Rights, and Labor.
+The Tavaana project was founded with a seed grant from the U.S. Department of State's Bureau for Democracy, Human Rights, and Labor.
 Tavaana has since secured additional funds from the Department of State as well as funding from the National Endowment for Democracy, the Netherlands Ministry of Foreign Affairs, the U.S. Agency for International Development, Internews, and Google, in addition to individual donors.
 Google provides Tavaana with free AdWords and protection against Denial-of-service attacks through Project Shield.